GantZA/LatentOrderBookModel.jl/README.md

 3) executing `lobm_exec`.

 Each method uses the same positional arguments which are:
 * SEED :: Integer - The seed used for any random number generation.
 This ensures that paths are reproducible.
+A value of -1 will generate and use a random seed.
 * T :: Integer - Number of time periods that are simulated
 * τ :: Integer - Number of time periods that the DTWR solver uses.
 * initial_mid_price :: Float - The initial price that the simulation begins at